 Mental Health Awareness at Work

 Take a look around your workplace.
 How does everyone seem today?
 The chances are your colleagues appear settled and focused – and most of them are.
-But an inescapable truth is that some are also struggling.
+But with 1 person in 4 experiencing some form of mental health issue in any given year, it’s an inescapable truth that some are also struggling.
 This is where mental health awareness and workplace wellbeing come into play.

 Why is mental health awareness at work so important?